 Yes, Google Home is always listening, but—and this is an important caveat—it isn’t always recording.
 Google Home records only when you utter the keyword “OK Google.”
 When the device “hears” the keyword, it begins recording.
 It sends the recording up to the cloud and receives instructions back.

 Nevertheless, you should be careful of what personal information Google Assistant gathers from the third party devices connected to your smart home system.
 You can always delete recordings from the cloud, but Google Home statistics show that hardly anyone has the time and patience to micromanage the information Google and other big companies store about them.

-The prediction is that by 2020, 50% of all searches will be voice searches.
-Of course, we aren’t there yet.
-However, the number of voice searches compared to regular, typed searches is rapidly moving in favor of the former, according to most voice search statistics.
+In 2020, 50% of all searches were voice searches, and the percentage is expected to rise.
+The number of voice searches compared to regular, typed searches is rapidly moving in favor of the former, according to most voice search statistics.